Arera Colony

-Arera Colony is one of the largest residential areas and localities in Bhopal, Madhya Pradesh.
-Interspersed with plantations, trees and gardens, it is a posh area of the city and occupies a large area of the middle and southern part of the city.
-The locality is further divided into 5 Sectors, E-1 to E-5.
-Later housing board colony MIG and HIG sectors are called E-6 & E-7.Adjacent privet colony was called E-8.
+Arera Colony is one of the largest residential areas in Bhopal, Madhya Pradesh, India.
+Characterised by plantations, trees and gardens, it is considered one of the more affluent localities in the city and occupies a large portion of central and southern Bhopal.
+The locality is divided into five Sectors, E-1 through E-5.
+Subsequently developed housing board areas designated as MIG and HIG are known as sectors E-6 & E-7, while an adjacent private colony is referred to as E-8.